typesafehub/conductr-doc/src/main/play-doc/developer/Bundles.md

 service-port | The port number to be used as the public-facing port.
 It is proxied to the host-port. service-name | A name to be used to address the service.
 In the case of http protocols, this is interpreted as a path to be used for proxying.
 Other protocols will have different interpretations. host-port    | This is not declared but is dynamically allocated if bundle is running in a container.
-Otherwise it has the same value as bind-port. bind-port    | The port the bundle component’s application or service actually binds to.
+Otherwise it has the same value as bind-port. bind-port    | The port the bundle component's application or service actually binds to.
 When this is 0 it will be dynamically allocated (which is the default).

 Endpoints are declared using an `endpoint` setting using a Map of endpoint-name/`Endpoint(bindProtocol, bindPort, services)` pairs.